Shivanishelke-tech/Customer_Behavior_Analysis/README.md

 The project follows a complete data analytics workflow starting from data exploration in Google Colab, SQL-based data analysis in SQL Server, and dashboard creation in Power BI.

+Problem Statement

+Businesses struggle to understand **who their customers are, what they buy, and why they leave.** Without clear visibility into customer behavior, revenue patterns, and product performance — companies make decisions based on gut feeling rather than data.This project solves that by building an end-to-end analytics platform that transforms raw customer shopping data into actionable business insights using Python, SQL Server, and Power BI.

 ## Project Workflow

 Customer_Shopping_Behavior_Analysis.ipynb notebook